the-other-mariana/express-truffle-dapp/README.md

 The language for smart contracts in this dapp is `Solidity`.
 To add a smart contract, first create a file using `.sol` extension in the `contracts` folder.
 Write your code in Solidity and then, go to the file `migrations/2_deploy_contracts.js` and use the function `deployer.deploy()` as with the other contracts. <br />

 The file `routes/index.js` is where most of the backend's smart contract use is done.<br />

+## Blockchain Market

+The Market section uses Metamask for the account notifications.<br />